Here are some facts to ponder.

 - Once you have shortlisted your vendors, ask them to provide a free demo.
 Involve all stakeholders in that demo.
 This will give you a fair idea of what the LMS offers.

-- Before signing on the dotted line, you may want to check some customer references of the vendor.
+- Before signing on the dotted line of an LMS contract, you may want to check some customer references of the vendor.
 You can even connect with their existing clients to know their experience with the LMS.
 A confident vendor will even facilitate this meeting.

 - Organizations using eLeaP generate 26% more revenue.